Textator/lazybackup/README.md

 # lazyBackup
 Backup with DISM batch script.

-Filename is created automaticly using computername (needs to be set, lazyBackup will ask for it) and date on automaticly chosen or set drive - adding directory on backuop drive called "HDD"
+Filename is created automaticly using computername (needs to be set, lazyBackup will ask for it) and date on automaticly chosen or set drive - adding directory on backup drive called "WIM"

 Has to be started from any winPE enviroment if you want to backup system (i.e. windows) partition.

 A script, because I was to lazy to do regular backups of a whole partition with DISM.
 Lots of other backup programs didn't work for me, because they either had to be installed or can't restore a working partition on different hatrdware or different sized partition.

 DISM, included in windows, can do that!
-The regular Windows setup baasically copies a WIM-Image produced by DISM to a selected partiton.
+The regular Windows setup basically copies a WIM-Image produced by DISM to a selected partiton.

 lazyBackup looks for certain files:
 - .DRIVETOBACKUP - put in root of drive to be backup, if not found lazyBackup asks for the drive letter to be backed up